aditiaz/ReactSelfTaught/README.md

 A step by step guide that will tell you how to get the development environment up and running.

 ```
+$ clone this repository
+$ open in your code editor
 $ npm install

 ```